okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-create-custom-auth-server/main/index.md

 1. Set `scope_whitelist` to the list of allowed scopes for this rule's app.
 Specify them as an array of IDs in the scope resource.

    Optionally, you can pass the special value `["*"]` to grant all custom scopes defined in Terraform resources.
-Okta recommends using caution, especially if there may be multiple app integrations with different scopes in the future.
+Okta recommends using caution, especially if there may be multiple apps with different scopes in the future.

 1. Define one or more criteria for granting a requestor the specified scopes.
 You can set several fields: